tushaar82/VELOX-v4/docs/phase_4_frontend_dashboard.md

 ### Functional Requirements
 - [ ] Trading dashboard provides complete trading functionality
-- [ ] Real-time data is displayed and updated
+- [ ] Real-time data updates are smooth and accurate
-- [ ] Orders can be placed, modified, and cancelled
-- [ ] Positions are synchronized and tracked
+- [ ] Order management supports all order types and modifications
 - [ ] Analytics provide actionable insights
 - [ ] Investor view is secure and informative
 - [ ] Mode switching is safe and immediate